 Anyone who is acting narcissistically is playing out lack of accountability and is projecting their stuff on to you.
 Narcissistic behaviours are created from fear and ego, and egos are powerful.
 They need to crack open with pain in order to be addressed and healed, otherwise the show of “love” and “remorse” will only be a band-aid that will not hold.

 3. DON’T accept any suspected narcissist who is not committed to ongoing therapy and personal development

-Decent people (which can include people with unhealed parts who have acted badly) accepting their behaviour is defective, and that their life is not working for themself and others, want to fix their issues.
+Decent people (who can include people with unhealed parts who have acted badly), who accept that their behaviour is defective, and that their life is not working for themself and others, want to fix their issues.
 Without being held accountable by therapists and working diligently on their unhealed parts with full disclosure to you regarding their therapy and prognosis, this person is not serious about healing and not committed to granting you safety and trust.

 4. TEST the accountability and remorse

 People who have hurt you are never safe unless they can provide genuine accountability and remorse.
 Those who can’t are absolute repeat offenders waiting to happen – guaranteed.
 If you can’t express your hurt and pain of what happened to you to this person without them staying in full support and empathy – you are not experiencing the real deal.

 Projections, blame throwing and excuses are not acceptable – even if spasmodic.
 They either accept what they did was wrong and hurtful, or they don’t!
 There is no middle ground on this one.